A comparison theorem for semi-abelian schemes over a smooth curve: Introduction

+The purpose of this chapter is to gather several technical results which are related to exactness.
+In Sect. \ref{pdg} we recall some terminology (semi-abelian schemes, $1$-motives, $p$-divisible groups...) and review the well known fact that the category of 1-motives over a regular base is exact, since it will be essential for our construction of the semi-stable Dieudonné functor.
+Several possible sheaf theoretic incarnations (on usual or crystalline sites) of a constant or $p$-divisible group are reviewed in Sect. \ref{topsheaves}.

-In \ref{psapdozpa}, we review the basic lemma designed to divide Frobenius by $p$ (lem. \ref{cartgen}).
-This involves the notion of ($L$-)normalized modules or complexes (def. \ref{defnorm}) and the normalizing functor $\jj^*$ (def. \ref{defj}).
-In \ref{laqcopafs}, \ref{laqcocs}, we design a convenient framework regarding $p$-adic formal schemes limits and quasi-coherence.
+In Sect. \ref{psapdozpa}, we review the basic lemma designed to divide Frobenius by $p$ (Lem. \ref{cartgen}).
+This involves the notion of ($L$-)normalized modules or complexes (Def. \ref{defnorm}) and the normalizing functor $\jj^*$ (Def. \ref{defj}).

+In Sect. \ref{laqcopafs} and Sect. \ref{laqcocs}, we design a convenient framework regarding $p$-adic formal schemes, limits and quasi-coherence.
 A standard feature of crystalline cohomology is that one is often led to pass from finite to $p$-adic coefficients and conversely.
-Inside the crystalline topos this causes no difficulty (see \ref{lemlimcrys}).
+Inside the crystalline topos this causes no difficulty (see Lem.-Def. \ref{lemlimcrys}).
 When passing to realizations on the other hand (e.g. for de Rham complexes) one has to add some quasi-coherence assumptions in order to get (partial) analogous results.
-The relevant notions are adapted from \cite{Be5} 3.2 and discussed in \ref{paraqcohpadic} - \ref{critqcoh}.
+The relevant notions are adapted from \cite{Be5} Sect.
+3.2 and discussed in Sect. \ref{paraqcohpadic} - \ref{critqcoh}.